-Distortion and exaggeration are two of the most common techniques artists use to create focal points.
+Distortion and exaggeration are two of artists’ most common techniques to create focal points.

 When looking at a painting, look for distorted areas or objects that have been exaggerated.

 An artist may exaggerate an object to draw immediate attention.
-Again, a viewer will naturally look at this kind of object without spending time searching it.
+Again, a viewer will naturally look at this object without spending time searching for it.

 Look for Objects in Unusual Places

-As a viewer of a painting, look for an object or subject in an area that is not supposed to be.
-These may be a usual item that needs to fall in the scene but is not supposed to be in the space.
+As a viewer of a painting, look for subject in an area that is not supposed to be.
+These may be usual item that needs to fall in the scene but is not supposed to be in the space.

 Locating this kind of item may be a little tricky for the viewer.
 But the viewer should not feel discouraged as this focal point is more likely hidden.